 There are also plenty of great wineries in the Wolseley and Rawsonville area, each well worth a visit.
 (Something I still need to do…)

 For those who wish to linger longer, there is such wonderful accommodation nearby too.
 In fact, you can even stay at Platvlei Farm.
 They have the beautiful, self-catering Orchard Stay, which you can rent out.

 To enquire about booking the Orchard Stay, please contact: +27 (071) 105 3121, email@example.com or visit their website.

 For those who can’t visit the farm in person, you can still order Adene’s gorgeous flowers online.
 They are categorised by type, month or colour and it’s lovely browsing her pretty website and seeing the different flowers available for purchase.

 Please note: Cut-off times for orders are 06:00 am the day before your selected delivery day.
 If your order is placed after the cut-off time, it will be added to the next week’s order for that selected day of the week.

 Delivery points include: Paarden Eiland, MKem, Klapmuts Butterfly World and CT International Airport, to name a few.
 For more information on online flower orders, please contact Adene’s team directly via email or visit their website.

 Alternatively, you can visit their flower stall at the Oranjezicht City Farm Market and buy some fresh flowers there.
 They tend to sell out quite quickly though so just keep that in mind.

-If you have any queries regarding the open days, which will run until 4 April 2021 for this current season, please contact Adene’s Farm Flowers via email: firstname.lastname@example.org.
+If you have any queries regarding the open days, please contact Adene’s Farm Flowers via email: firstname.lastname@example.org.